apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box03.png'>

 ### Create Windows 10 Installation Media
 In this walkthrough we will be running Windows 10 in the VM.
 Note that to do this one needs a 2nd Windows 10 license other then the one installed on the physical machine.
 So two licenses are needed, one for the physical machine OS install and one for the VM OS install.
-If you don’t have a spare Windows 10 license to use in the VM you can consider installing ubuntu or other open source OS.
+If you don't have a spare Windows 10 license to use in the VM you can consider installing ubuntu or other open source OS.
 Next to run Windows 10 in the VM we much download and create Windows 10 installation media.
 This can be done from https://www.microsoft.com/en-us/software-download/windows10 .
 Start by downloading the installation media tool.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box04.png'>

 Then run the exe that is downloaded.
 You need to agree to the terms if they are acceptable to you.
 Our goal here is to create an iso file that we can use to install Windows in the VM.
-We don’t need that iso file burned to a cd, just having it saved to the computer is fine.
+We don't need that iso file burned to a cd, just having it saved to the computer is fine.

-In this dialog select “Create installation media”
+In this dialog select "Create installation media"

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box05.png'>

-On this dialog select “ISO file”
+On this dialog select "ISO file"

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/virtual-box06.png'>